ThushanDeS/Finance-Tracker/README.md

    ```bash
    npm install
    ```
-3. Update the `.env` file with your MongoDB URI:
+3. Update the `.env` file with your backend credentials:
    ```env
    MONGODB_URI=your_mongodb_atlas_uri_here
    JWT_SECRET=your_secret_key